mohsinkaleem/useful-chrome-extensions/tubefilter/README.md

 - When filters are applied, it scans each video's metadata:
   - Extracts view count from the video info
   - Parses duration from the video overlay
-  - Checks title text for keyword matches
+  - Checks title text for keyword matches using AND/OR logic with multiple keywords
 - Videos that don't match the criteria are hidden using CSS
 - The extension adapts to YouTube's dynamic content loading